How to create a great user experience that makes patrons and staff more productive (and happier)

 UX Design: Behind the scenes

 How can we address the UX challenges we have discussed thus far and design the best product or feature for our users?
-Let’s take a look behind the scenes at the process we use at Ex Libris as an integrated library system.
+Let’s take a look behind the scenes at the process we use at Ex Libris as an library management software.

 Discovery